PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 copy constructors, overloaded equality operators.
 The CRTP mechanism had some restrictions in the sense that there was still a need for templates and their were concerns regarding explicitly passing all the properties to the base class using CRTP as it was felt to be unnecessary.
+Having inheritance also introduces runtime polymorphism as the derived executor would override some of the base executors method, and the call to the overridden function is resolved at run time.
-Having inheritance also introduces runtime polymorphism which was against one of the design consideration i.e. have everything compile time and avoid any overhead.
+This was opposition to one of the design consideration i.e. have everything compile time and avoid any overhead.
 The base executor didn't add a lot besides allowing code sharing of a few common functionality and thus it was discarded.